 This recipe also contains protein powder making it very high in protein so it's a great boost if you struggle to hit your daily protein intake or are just fed up of eating endless chicken breasts.
 The smoothie is packed with spinach so that you can also reap the many health benefits of this vegetable, which include improving iron levels, improving your mood, and preventing you from getting lethargic!
 It really is a magic recipe, it almost feels like cheating the system!
 It tastes great, and will really help you to achieve your health and fitness goals.

 Place all the ingredients into a processor and blend them together until you have a smoothie.
-I use a hand whizzer, similar to the Nutribullet.
+I use a hand blender, similar to the Nutribullet.

 Makes 1 serving - drink immediately, do not store